BatsResearch/safranchik-aaai20-code/README.md

 * [LaptopReview](http://alt.qcri.org/semeval2014/task4/index.php?id=data-and-tools): Download the train data V2.0 for the Laptops and Restaurants dataset, and place the *Laptop_Train_v2.xml* file inside *data/LaptopReview*.
 Then, download the test data - phase B, and place the *Laptops_Test_Data_phaseB.xml* file inside the same directory.

-* [CoNLL v5](https://catalog.ldc.upenn.edu/LDC2013T19): Download and compile the English dataset version 5.0 , and place it in the folder *data/conll-formatted-ontonotes-5.0*.
+* [CoNLL v5](https://catalog.ldc.upenn.edu/LDC2013T19): Download and compile the English dataset version 5.0, and place it in *data/conll-formatted-ontonotes-5.0*.

 * [Scibert](https://github.com/allenai/scibert): Download the scibert-scivocab-uncased version of the Scibert embeddings, and place the files *weights.tar.gz and *vocab.txt* inside *data/scibert_scibocab_uncased*.